livegnik/2way-poc-design/README.md

 ## 7. Backend component model

 If the object model defines what can be stored, `02-architecture/01-component-model.md` defines who is allowed to touch it.
-The backend is a single long-lived process composed of singleton managers—the protocol kernel—and optional services layered on top.
+The backend is a single long-lived process composed of singleton managers (the protocol kernel) and optional services layered on top.
 Every manager owns one domain, exposes narrow APIs, and refuses to perform work outside that charter.
 Services orchestrate workflows but never bypass managers or mutate state directly.

 ### Manager roster and responsibilities